scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 computational science.
 Though having open and available code is likely critical for pure science, it often lies outside the scope of normal research practice.
 This is for a variety of reasons, including the fear that releasing code too early or at all will negatively impact personal publication records.
+Tackling the openness issue must be left for another paper.

-Reproducibility is, therefore, important because without it any results generated are periscientific.
-For diacomputational science there exist computational tools to aid in this endeavor, as in analogue science there are physical solutions.
+In summary, reproducibility is important because without it any results generated are periscientific.
+To achieve diacomputational science there exist computational tools to aid in this endeavor, as in analouge science there are physical solutions.
 Though it is not the only criticism to be levied against modern research practices, irreproducibility is one that affects computation acutely and uniquely as compared to other spheres.